api2cart/typescript-angular-sdk/AttributeApi.md

   storeId: "1",
     // Retrieves attributes on specified language id (optional)
   langId: "3",
-    // Set this parameter in order to choose which entity fields you want to retrieve (optional)
-  params: "id,name",
-    // Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all (optional)
-  exclude: "id,name",
-    // Set this parameter in order to choose which entity fields you want to retrieve (optional)
-  responseFields: "{return_code,return_message,pagination,result}",
+    // Defines attribute\'s type (optional)
+  type: "text",
     // Filter items by visibility status (optional)
   visible: true,
     // Defines if the option is required (optional)
   required: true,
     // True if attribute is system (optional)
   system: false,
+    // Set this parameter in order to choose which entity fields you want to retrieve (optional)
+  responseFields: "{return_code,return_message,pagination,result}",
+    // Set this parameter in order to choose which entity fields you want to retrieve (optional)
+  params: "id,name",
+    // Set this parameter in order to choose which entity fields you want to ignore.
+Works only if parameter `params` equal force_all (optional)
+  exclude: "id,name",
 };

 const data = await apiInstance.attributeList(request);